X

 • Shorter varieties can be grown in containers

-This article gives more information about growing lisianthus.
+This article provides additional information on growing lisianthus.

 How to plant blue salvia